foprel/csv-split/README.md

 # csv-split
-Split csv files based on column value.
+Splits csv file based on unique column values and puts them in a folder.

-In this example, the column that is used is 'Status'